Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Self-Dual s

-The result also shows that $W\cong V_{\Lambda_\nu}^{\hat\nu}$ satisfies the positivity condition, which also follows more conceptually from the fact that $W=\Com_V(H)$ is an extension of the parafermion vertex operator algebra $\Com_{\langle V_1\rangle}(H)$ (cf.\ proof of Proposition~5.3 in \cite{ELMS21}), recalling that (except for the case of $V_1$ abelian) $\langle V_1\rangle$ is a tensor product of simple affine \voa{}s at positive integer levels and a full \vosa{} of $V$.
+The result also shows that $W\cong V_{\Lambda_\mu}^{\hat\mu}$ satisfies the positivity condition, which also follows more conceptually from the fact that $W=\Com_V(H)$ is an extension of the parafermion vertex operator algebra $\Com_{\langle V_1\rangle}(H)$ (cf.\ proof of Proposition~5.3 in \cite{ELMS21}), noting that, except for the case of $V_1$ abelian, $\langle V_1\rangle$ is a tensor product of simple affine \voa{}s at positive integer levels and a full \vosa{} of $V$.\footnote{Both statements are not true anymore in central charges greater than $24$.}

-The main consequence of the above result is that the $c=24$ classification of nice, self-dual \voa{}s is completely governed by the Leech lattice $\Lambda$ and the Conway group $\Co_0=\O(\Lambda)$.
+The main consequence of the above result is that the classification of the nice, self-dual \voa{}s of central charge $24$ is governed by the Leech lattice~$\Lambda$ and the Conway group $\Co_0=\O(\Lambda)$.
 We shall see in this text that this is still true for self-dual \svoa{}s (see \autoref{thm:commconway}).

-The existence of a nice, self-dual \voa{} $V$ of central charge $24$ with $V_1$ isomorphic to one of the $70$ non-zero Lie algebras on Schellekens' list is then proved in \cite{Hoe17} by realising $V$ explicitly as an extension of $V_{\Lambda_\nu}^{\hat\nu}\otimes V_L$, going through all $11$ lattice genera and all lattices in each genus (their numbers are given in \autoref{table:11}).
-In principle, the Lie algebra structure of $V_1$ (and the vertex algebra structure of $V$) depends not only on the lattice $L$ but also on the choice of the braid-reversing equivalence $\tau\colon\Rep(V_L)\to\Rep(V_{\Lambda_\nu}^{\hat\nu})$.
-In practice, this happens only in families D and J (compare the last two columns in \autoref{table:11}).
+The existence of a nice, self-dual \voa{} $V$ of central charge $24$ with $V_1$ isomorphic to one of the $70$ non-zero Lie algebras on Schellekens' list is then proved in \cite{Hoe17} by realising $V$ explicitly as an extension of $V_{\Lambda_\mu}^{\hat\mu}\otimes V_L$, going through all $11$ lattice genera and all lattices in each genus (their numbers are given in \autoref{table:11}), i.e.\ by applying the enumeration method described in \autoref{sec:enumvoa}.
+We detail in \autoref{sec:lie24} how to determine the Lie algebra structure of $V_1$ in the above extension picture.
+In principle, $V_1$ and the \voa{} structure of $V$ depend not only on the lattice $L$ but also on the choice of the braid-reversing equivalence $\tau\colon\Rep(V_L)\to\Rep(V_{\Lambda_\mu}^{\hat\mu})$.
+In practice, this happens only for commutants of types D and J (compare the last two columns in \autoref{table:11}).

-The approach in \cite{Hoe17} can also be used to prove the uniqueness of a \strathol{} \voa{} of central charge $24$ with a given weight-$1$ Lie algebra $V_1\neq\{0\}$.
-One needs to classify all self-dual extensions of $V_{\Lambda_\nu}^{\hat\nu}\otimes V_L$ up to isomorphism.
-This is done in \cite{BLS22}, with partial results in \cite{Hoe17}.
-Indeed, for each non-zero weight-$1$ Lie algebra on Schellekens' list there is an up to isomorphism unique nice, self-dual \voa{} $V$ of central charge $24$ with that weight-$1$ structure.
-Hence, one obtains the classification of the nice, self-dual \voa{}s of central charge $24$ with $V_1\neq\{0\}$.
+In fact, knowing the automorphism groups of the Heisenberg commutants $V_{\Lambda_\mu}^{\hat\mu}$, the approach in \cite{Hoe17} (see \autoref{sec:enumvoa}) yields a classification of the nice, self-dual \voa{}s of central charge $24$ with non-zero $V_1$.
+This computation is performed in \cite{BLS23}, with almost complete results already in \cite{Hoe17}.
+The outcome is that for each non-zero weight-$1$ Lie algebra on Schellekens' list there is an up to isomorphism unique nice, self-dual \voa{} $V$ of central charge $24$ with that weight-$1$ structure.